 Deputy Designated Safeguarding Leads (DDSL)

-Rebecca Bliss - Assistant Headteacher / SENDCo (Mental Lead)
+Rebecca Bliss - Deputy Headteacher / SENDCo (Mental Lead)

 Michelle Dunford - Pastoral Support Lead /Home School Hub